EcoFireGit/hugo-product-launch-att0/content/_index.md

 ---

-# Get in touch
+# Stay in touch

-We appreciate your feedback at this early stage of our product.
-Do not hesitate to contact us.
-Please email us at ecofirelife@gmail.com .
+Let's stay in touch.
+Sign up for our newsletter.
+Do not worry, we will not bother you with boring details.
+Expect nice & tight updates about once or twice every 3 months.

+{{< newsletter_sign_up id="newsletter-sign-up-form" placeholder_email="Your Email" button_label="Sign up">}}